txst-cs-smartfall/SmartFallMM-Dataset/README.md

   <strong>Figure 2: Example of labeling 5 trials of back fall</strong>
 </p>

+## Labelling of skeleton/visual data:
+The recorded video file from the middle camera is used as a guide to label the skeleton data.
+The first column of the Excel file of the skeleton data is the video recording frame number.
+We played the recorded video and marked the initial and the ending frames of each trail of each activity.
+We then go to the Excel file of the skeleton data of that activity, crop the data specified within that range of frame numbers, and save those data points to a named CSV file.
+The latter part of the cropping and saving of data is automated by a Python script.
+The saved data serves as one sample of skeleton data for input to the machine-learning model.

 ## Naming Conventions

 Each trial of raw labeled activity data is stored in a CSV file named using the following format: